Positive Psychology: How Finding Meaning in Work Can Boost Individual and Organisational Performance

 Self-compassion is important as regards positive psychology, as people with self-compassion are more likely to treat themselves with kindness when they experience negative events.
 They’re also more likely to be more socially connected and have a stronger overall feeling of wellbeing.

 The self-compassion pause is an exercise best performed outside of work.
-For employees to complete this exercise, practitioners will often suggest it as homework when employees feel they’re experiencing some kind of stress or discomfort.
-The practitioners will instruct employees to focus on their breathing, and then place their hands on their bodies to remind themselves that while this may be a difficult moment, it’ll pass.
+For employees to complete this exercise, a practitioner will often suggest it as homework when employees feel they’re experiencing some kind of stress or discomfort.
+The practitioner will instruct employees to focus on their breathing and then place their hands on their bodies to remind themselves that while this may be a difficult moment, it’ll pass.

 5. Benefit finding